SEND Reform

 Every Child Achieving and Thriving White Paper outlines a number of changes that government are hoping to make.
 This is across the broader scope of education and includes their vision for all children in the UK, including those with special educational needs and/or disabilities (SEND).

 The SEND Reform: Putting Children and Young People First details the proposed changes, and the government will be gathering more views before any changes are made.
+The consultation closed on Monday 18th May 2026.

 What does this mean for me?

-At the moment, the SEND Reform document is open for consultation.
 Nothing will change immediately.
 We appreciate there is a lot of new information to process, and this may be a worrying time for some families.

 The Department for Education (DfE) have published a number of documents to give you a summary of their proposed changes, including: